Heatwave: Passengers warned not to travel by train unless ‘absolutely necessary’

 The UK Health Security Agency has increased its heat health warning from level three to level four – a “national emergency” – and the impact of soaring temperatures will disrupt public transport.

-TransPennine Express (TPE) said customers should avoid travelling on Monday and Tuesday if possible, and urged anyone taking essential journeys to pack water and sun cream.
+The national message from train operators is that customers should avoid travelling on Monday and Tuesday if possible.

+TransPennine Express (TPE) has also urged anyone taking essential journeys on these days to pack water and sun cream.

 This is partly due to speed restrictions imposed by Network Rail on Monday and Tuesday in response to the heatwave.